d5vis/whosonduty/README.md

 This app was built with React using TypeScript.

 ```
 .
 └── public           # General site information and descriptions
 └── src              # Code containing site components and relevant functions
+    ├── components   # Components for each major section of the app
-    ├── utils        # Utilities for API function abstraction and constant variable maps
+    ├── utils        # Utilities for themes, API function abstraction, and constant variable maps
 ```

 # impact